ElenaShe000/MARCS/README.md

 How the data from SYNOP sites are used in the analyses of the synoptic scale processes?

+Nygard et al., 2019: https://doi.org/10.1175/JCLI-D-19-0242.1 : "reduced sea ice concentration in winter has been found to correlate in many locations with increased surface " EVAPORATION ..."
+(Screen and Simmonds 2010; Jun et al. 2016).
+"This has strengthened the cloud–temperature–moisture relationship in the lower troposphere during the last decades (Morrison et al. 2019).
+What is the cloud–temperature–moisture relationship?

+Moisture (== atmospheric water vapor) transport... due synoptic scale atmospheric circulation ?
+WIKI: atmospheric water vapor, or "moisture", is crucial in the prediction of all weather elements, especially clouds, fog, temperature, humidity thermal comfort indices and precipitation": https://en.wikipedia.org/wiki/Moisture_advection

+Water transport... due to phase changes (solid, liquid, vapour)         // lakes //

+TN: "a systematic picture on how atmospheric large-scale circulation is related to moisture transport, distributions of moisture and clouds, and surface downward longwave radiation in wintertime in the current climate of the circumpolar Arctic.
+This is done by applying the self-organizing map (SOM) method (Kohonen 2001), which enables a comprehensive analysis of a large variety of atmospheric circulation regimes.

+TN: "moisture transport and moisture convergence" == xy-axis movement or "horizontal moisture transport" and vertical mt or z-axis movement ???

+How the typical atmospheric circulation regime is look like?

+self organazed maps...

+circulation  groups  by  Hess-Brezowsky  ???
+Is it the same as in the classificaton of Vangengeim/Girs he  classification elaborated by Vangengeim and Girs mentioned here: http://www.borenv.net/BER/archive/pdfs/ber7/ber7-273.pdf ???

 What is the climate reanalyses?

+Nygard et al., 2019: "ERA-Interim (Dee et al. 2011) of the European Centre for Medium-Range Weather Forecasts, which assimilates the existing observations into a numerical weather prediction model thereby offering a gridded and coherent representation of circulation patterns, moisture, and clouds.

+TN: " Whereas atmospheric humidity is assimilated in ERA-Interim, clouds are entirely modeled entities that are only indirectly constrained by assimilation of observations.
+The cloud parameterization scheme of ERA-Interim is based on the approach of Tiedtke (1993).
+ERA-Interim has two prognostic cloud variables: cloud fraction and cloud condensate.
+Partitioning of cloud condensate to liquid water and frozen water is diagnostically determined as a function of temperature.
+Cloud water is in the liquid phase when temperature is 0°C or higher.
+The fraction of frozen water monotonically increases (and the fraction of liquid water decreases) with decreasing temperature toward −23°C, and only frozen water can occur in the reanalysis in conditions with temperature below −23°C. It is, however, noteworthy that in observations from Alaska, northern Canada, and the western Arctic Ocean, liquid water has been found in clouds at temperatures as low as −40°C (Shupe 2011)."

+TN: "the accuracy of ERA-Interim can be considered to be sufficient when it comes to an investigation of relationships between atmospheric large-scale circulation and moisture/cloud distributions."

+TN: "The corner circulation regimes 26 and 5 as well as regime 15 are the most common ones.
+The nodes 5 and 15 are characterized by anomalously low pressure in northern Eurasia, whereas regime 26 is characterized by anomalously high pressure in most of the Arctic.
+Regime 30, with anomalously high pressure in northern Europe and western parts of Russia, is clearly the most persistent regime with its mean persistence of 3.8 days.
+In all of the regimes, transitions from one regime to another most commonly take place between the neighboring or diagonally closest regimes in the array."

+TN: "Effects of large-scale circulation on spatiotemporal distributions of water vapor, cloud water, and longwave radiation in the Arctic are to a large extent occurring through the impact of horizontal moisture transport."

 Source of the modelled meteorological variables: 2m air temperature, wind speed, net precipitation, and modelled evaporation calculated with the energy budget method (?)

+Should we compleatly trast the reanalyses???? how the reanalyses represent the observations???

 How AA affects to climate and weather in Europe?